xNaCly/c_paket/Readme.md

 cpak v
 ```

-prints the version and exits
+Prints the version and exits

 #### Help